Phylum123/RocketCsv/README.md

 ```

-You simply creating a csv map based off of CsvMapBase<T> and mark it with the [CsvMap] attribute.
+You simply create a csv map by inheriting from CsvMapBase<T> and marking it with the [CsvMap] attribute.

 ```
     [CsvMap]